Generic properties of topological groups: Introduction

 \textbf{Main results and the organization of the paper.} Section~\ref{s.preliminaries} provides preliminaries in topology and algebra.

 Section~\ref{s.countably_infinite_discrete_groups} focuses on two results.
-First, we extend a classical result of B.~H.~Neumann, H.~Simmons and A.~Macintyre on algebraically closed groups and the word problem while we explore the generic subgroup structure of a countably infinite discrete group.
-Second, we prove that there is a comeager isomorphism class among countably infinite discrete \emph{abelian} groups.
+First, we extend a classical result of B.~H.~Neumann, H.~Simmons, and A.~Macintyre on algebraically closed groups and the word problem while we explore the generic subgroup structure of a countably infinite discrete group.
+Second, we give a new, elementary proof of the existence of a comeager isomorphism class among countably infinite discrete \emph{abelian} groups, which was previously known only by utilizing the work of W.~Hodges on model-theoretic forcing.

-In Section~\ref{s.cma_groups} we make heavy use of Pontryagin duality to prove that there is a comeager isomorphism class in the space of compact metrizable abelian groups.
+In Section~\ref{s.cma_groups}, we make heavy use of Pontryagin duality to prove that there is a comeager isomorphism class in the space of compact metrizable abelian groups.
 We discuss connections to the countable discrete abelian case.

-In Section~\ref{s.compact_metrizable_groups} we drop commutativity and study compact metrizable groups as compact subgroups of $\prod_{n=1}^\infty SU(n)$.
+In Section~\ref{s.compact_metrizable_groups}, we drop commutativity and study compact metrizable groups as compact subgroups of $\prod_{n=1}^\infty SU(n)$.
 Here we find a much less clear picture: the generic group proves to be heterogeneous both topologically and algebraically.